PetrNikolas/niklick/README.md

 # Niklick
-Versioned API solution template for hipsters!
+React on Rails and Versioned API solution template for hipsters!

 * Version 2.6.3.